body21033/DevOps--Soft-Serve/Lab_01/ReadMe.md

 ## Requirements:
- - We need to have a Linux OS;
+ - We need to have a Windows OS with PowerShell;
- - Install a hypervisor (VirtualBox)
+ - Install a hypervisor (`VirtualBox`);
- - Install Vagrant
+ - Install `Vagrant`;
- - Using Vagrant create virtual machine with OS Linux Ubuntu 20.04
+ - Using Vagrant creates virtual machine with OS Linux Ubuntu 20.04;
- - Provide your Vagrantfile and screenshot that demonstrates started VM
+ - Provide your Vagrantfile and screenshot that demonstrates started VM;

 ## Preparation:
  - First you need to download [`VirtualBox`][1];